College Factual by our College Data Analytics Team

 Swarthmore, Pennsylvania

 You’ll be in good company if you decide to attend Swarthmore College.
 It ranked #3 on our 2023 Schools Highly Focused on Astronomy Major in the Middle Atlantic Region list.
-This small school is located in Swarthmore, Pennsylvania, and it awarded 6 ’s astronomy degrees in 2020-2021.
+Located in Swarthmore, Pennsylvania, this small private not-for-profit school awarded 11 degrees to qualified ’s astronomy students in 2021-2022.

 4